 What are the new required normals of receiving massage at Functional Massage Therapy?

-A phone call is required the day before your massage to ensure informed consent regarding bubbles, travel and health.
-Patients need to complete the BC covid self assessment the day before, as well as at the time of your massage.
+Patients need to monitor their health and complete the BC covid self assessment questionnaire 2 days before, as well as at the time of your massage.
+Patients suffering from any symptom listed in the covid self assessment questionnaire are asked to reschedule their appointments.
 A covid specific consent form needs to be signed once.
 Patients are required to wear a mask, (a disposable one will be provided or you can provide your own, ensuring it is clean and not worn before your appointment).
 Your RMT is required to keep the clinic doors locked and open them for patients entering and exiting the clinic to keep contact points to a minimum.
 Patients are asked to wash their hands upon entering the clinic and at the completion of their massage.
 Hand sanitizer is available at the front desk.
-The clinic is disinfected between each appointment, including table legs, chairs, taps, pens, counters.
-Receipts are emailed.
+The clinic is disinfected between each appointment, including table legs, chairs, taps, pens, counters etc. Receipts are emailed.

 How has Functional Massage Therapy gone above and beyond the minimum requirements to best ensure as safe an environment as possible?

-Other than the travel vow to stay on the island, air purifiers are in place in the reception area and in the treatment room; there is only one person operating out of the clinic; only 16 patients are treated a week.
-There is a creative solution for those uncomfortable with wearing a mask while face down, involving a pillow case/wind sock draped through the face piece hole!
+Other than the travel vow to stay on the island, Leslie Clisby is boycotting social gatherings until elders in care homes can safely hug their visitors again.
+Air purifiers are in place in the reception area and in the treatment room; there is only one person operating out of the clinic with enough linens to supply a whole week.
+A creative solution for those uncomfortable wearing a mask while face down involves using a pillow case as a “wind sock” draped through the face piece hole.
 Other suggestions or concerns are welcome!